scott-simpson/scott-simpson/src/pages/subscriptions/index.md

   Subscriptions not only made it easier for our customers to regularly send flowers to themselves or loved ones, but it also encouraged repeat purchases.
 why1: >-
-  The typical ecommerce customer buys flowers on average 1.5x per year mostly for special occasions.
-Around 50% of the annual revenue of big industry players like 1800-Flowers comes on Mother's Day and Valentine's Day alone.
-At UrbanStems our customers look completely different.
-Only 5.6% of our revenue came on holidays with most people sending for everyday occasions.
-They also send more often – on average 3x per year.
-This gave us some strong data that their buying habits skewed towards sending more regularly – something that aligned with a subscription model.
+  Our customers look much different than the average floral ecommerce customer.
+  They send flowers on average of 3x per year vs the industry average of 1.5x per year.
+They also send throughout the year with most people sending for everyday occasions.
+This is in contrast to the big industry players like 1800-Flowers where 50% of their revenue come on Valentine's Day and Mother's Day alone (vs 5.6% for us).
 why1Photo: /img/urbanstems-customers.jpg
 why2: >-
   Our customer care team was receiving multiple requests per week from customers who wanted fresh flowers regularly delivered to their home or office.
-We found that many of these people were manually sending themselves flowers along with a note of encouragement.
-In addition, none of our competitors, especially the big industry players, had subscription services in place due to their reliance on local florists for fulfillment.
-As we were vertically integrated and had control over the supply chain and end delivery, it seemed like a good opportunity to fill a need in the market without major implications on our fulfillment process.
+We found that many of these people were manually sending themselves flowers along with a personal note of encouragement.
 why2Photo: /img/urbanstems-why-2.jpg
 customerCare:
   description: >-